EdivanDias/DataProjects/README.md

 Status:

-1- Updating my dashboads to upload here. - Not ready
+1- Updating my dashboads to upload here. - In progress

-2- Starting studies in Python for upload the ok projects - Not ready
+2- Starting studies in Python for upload the ok projects - In progress

+3- Updating arquives for my main data project - In progress